 In recent years, brands have turned to cloud storage tools — like Dropbox, SharePoint, and OneDrive — to organize, manage, and share content.
 While these tools can help companies begin to shape their content management workflow, many find themselves quickly outgrowing the functionality and in need of something more.
 And these growing pains have never been more apparent than now with more dispersed teams.

-While cloud storage systems and DAM solutions share some basic functionalities, this blog sets out to identify how they differ and which best aligns with your organization’s needs.
+Although cloud storage systems and digital asset management (DAM) solutions share some basic functionality, let’s take a closer look at how they differ and how to determine which best aligns with your organization’s needs.

 What are cloud storage tools?

 Cloud storage tools are digital libraries that allow users to store, share, and sync data via the cloud as opposed to external hard drives or servers.
 These storage and file-sharing tools include free and paid subscriptions, making them appealing to a wide range of budgets.

 When companies begin to struggle with content management, many use cloud storage tools because they’re easy to implement and access.
 But as teams and content grow, these tools often can't keep pace.
 Businesses need something with more robust functionality to fully support brand consistency across teams, vendors, channels, and the world.

 How is DAM different?

 While DAM systems share some base functionality with cloud storage tools, including easy accessibility as a result of being hosted in the cloud, DAM solutions offer many more enhanced features that truly set them apart, including: